HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 1

-So who's the real John McLaughlin?
+Will the real John McLaughlin

 One thing that jumps out at anyone researching Irish ancestors is how many people in the every extended family shared the same name.
 While looking for articles about my maternal great-grandfather, John McLaughlin (above), I came upon this article.
 I'm not sure whether — or how — all these John McLaughlins were related, but I wouldn't be surprised if all of them could be found on branches of the same family tree.